-See page A-4 for contact information as needed.

-.
-5 ☐ Make immediate notifications: If this spill is discharging or threatening to discharge greater than or equal to 1,000 gallons to surface waters, immediately contact CalOES at (800) 852-7550 within 2 hours and obtain a control number.
-Record this number on the following pages: A-3, B-1 Page 1, and G-3.
-If there is a backup into a residence/business that may be due to a problem in the District's sewer, notificant Warren and Company and the Collection Systems Manager.
-For media inquiries/requests contact the General Manager/District Eng gineer.
-Refer to the Regulatory Reporting Guide in this Workbook for additional report rting require ements.
+See page A-4 for contact information as needed. ☐ Make immediate notifications: If this spill is discharging or threatening to discharge greater than or equators, immediately contact CalOES at (800) 852-7550 within 2 hours at Record this number on the following pages: A-3, B-1 Page 1, and G-3. • If there is a backup into a residence/business that may be due to a problem in the District's sewer, noting Carl Warren and Company and the Collection Systems Manager.
+For media inquiries/requests contact the General Manager/District Eng gineer. ☐ Refer to the Regulatory Reporting Guide in this Workbook for additional repo rting require ements.
 COLLECTIONS SYSTEM CREW: N OF CUSTODY Follow the instructions on the Spill/Backup Response Flowchart and complete forms in this Workbook as indicated.
-Print Name 2: Complete the chain of custody record (to the right) and deliver this Initial: workbook to the Collections System Manager.
-Date: COLLECTIONS SYSTEM MANAGER: CHAIN OF Review the Spill Event Checklist (A-3) and the forms in this Workbook.
-Co Collections System Crew for additional information if necessary. ntact the CUSTODY Print Name: \square Confirm that all required regulatory notifications have been made (G-1). \square If this was a Sewer Backup, follow instructions on the Backup Forms Chec klist (D-1).
-Initial: ☐ Complete the Post Spill Assessment (H-1) and Collection System Failure A Form (H-2). nalysis ☐ Complete the Chain of Custody record (right) and forward Workbook to D Submitter)ata Date: DATA SUBMITTER: CHVI N OF CUSTODY Print Name Refer to Spill Event Checklist (A-3) Data Submitter Responsibilities Initial: Complete the chain of custody record (to the right) and deliver this workbook to a Legally Responsible Official (see G-2 for LROs).
-Date: LEGALLY RESPONSIBLE OFFICIAL: СНАІ N OF CUSTODY Refer to Spill Event Checklist (A-3) Data Submitter Responsibilities Print Name Initial: ☐ Complete the chain of custody record (to the right) and file this Workbook with the spill file.
-Date:
+Print Name 2: ☐ Complete the chain of custody record (to the right) and deliver this workbook to the Collections System Manager. □ Date: COLLECTIONS SYSTEM MANAGER: CHAIN OF CUSTODY Review the Spill Event Checklist (A-3) and the forms in this Workbook.
+Contact the Collections System Crew for additional information if necessary. ☐ Confirm that all required regulatory notifications have been made (G-1). $\square$ If this was a Sewer Backup, follow instructions on the Backup Forms Chec klist (D-1).
+Initial: Complete the Post Spill Assessment (H-1) and Collection System Failure Analysis Form (H-2).
+Complete the Chain of Custody record (right) and forward Workbook to Data Submitter Date: DATA SUBMITTER: Refer to Spill Event Checklist (A-3) Data Submitter Responsibilities Complete the chain of custody record (to the right) and deliver this CHAIN OF CUST Print Name: Initial: . workbook to a Legally Responsible Official (see G-2 for LROs).
+Date: LEGALLY RESPONSIBLE OFFICIAL: CHAIN OF CUSTO ☐ Refer to Spill Event Checklist (A-3) Data Submitter Responsibilities Print Name 2:

+☐ Complete the chain of custody record (to the right) and file this

+Workbook with the spill file.